-Now before you decide that I’m a crazy woman, let me tell you that I didn’t hear an audible voice.
+First, let me tell you that I didn’t hear an audible voice.
 And there were no angel voices nor orchestral cadence that accompanied the sunlight’s appearance between the clouds.
 But it was a very real tangible moment.
 A very clear connection from a God who loves all of us and wants us to know that He sees us.

 That experience reinforced to me that even when I feel far from God and I can’t hear Him or see His movement in my life, He is still there, waiting for me to draw close to Him so He can show me that He sees me and loves me.

 I’m reminded of a story I heard as a child, back when cars had bench seats in the front (Google it – it really was a thing).
 The story goes like this: A man and woman were newlyweds, and they were very much in love.
 They sat glued side by side in the car; any closer and she would have been in his lap.
 They talked about everything.
 They laughed and cried together.
-Sometimes they just sat in silence next to each other feeling the love between them.
+Sometimes they just sat in silence next to each other feeling the closeness between them.
 They were almost inseparable.
 Fast forward about 30 years.
-One day the wife, who now sat in the car on her side next to the door, said to the husband, “We never talk anymore.
+One day the wife, who now sat in the car on her side next to the passenger door, said to the husband, “We never talk anymore.
 We used to sit so close.
 I don’t even know if you realize I’m here in the car with you.
 You just seem so distant.”
-To that the husband replied, “Who moved?”
+To that the husband calmly replied, “Who moved?”

 The moral of the story – if God seems distant and you don’t feel that He even knows you’re there, realize that YOU are the one who has moved away.
 He’s always there wanting you to move closer to Him.